-The accused student has the right to a formal hearing before a discipline panel (excluding alcohol and community standards violations).
-At the Hearing Officer’s discretion, the accused student may waive their right to a discipline panel hearing and instead, have the matter decided administratively by a Hearing Officer.
-Incidents of sexual misconduct will not be resolved through mediation or the informal process.
+The accused student has the right to a formal hearing before a conduct panel (excluding alcohol and community standards violations).
+At the Student Conductor Administrator’s discretion, the accused student may waive their right to a conduct panel hearing and instead, have the matter decided through an informal conduct discussion.

-In either process, a student found in violation of a section of the Code by either a Hearing Officer or discipline panel may appeal the hearing decision or sanction.
+In either process, a student found in violation of a section of the Code by either a Student Conduct Administrator or conduct panel may appeal the hearing decision or sanction.

-FAIR PLAY RIGHTS– Student involved has the right:
+FAIR PLAY RIGHTS– The student involved has the right: